 - Communicate openly and respectfully about your feelings and concerns

 - Listen to your partner’s perspective and try to understand their point of view

 - Set clear boundaries and expectations for your relationship

 - Seek professional help if you need guidance or support

 - Take care of yourself and your well-being

 Remember that relationships are supposed to make you happy and fulfilled.
-If you are in a complicated relationship, you deserve to find clarity and peace.
-You also have the right to end the relationship if it is not working for you.
+If you are in a complicated relationship, you deserve clarity and peace.
+You also have the right to end the relationship if it doesn’t work for you.
 Ultimately, you have to do what is best for you and your happiness.